StarRocks/starrocks/docs/sql-reference/sql-functions/aggregate-functions/variance.md

 ## Description

-Returns the variance of a expression.
+Returns the variance of an expression.

 ## Syntax